In this Weekly Video, I am Demonstrating a few techniques using Dual Shield Flux core Welding.

 For flat or horizontal Fillet welds, a drag technique seemed to work best.

-But for Vertical uphill fillet welds, a slightly different technique seemed to get better results.
+But for Vertical uphill fillet welds, I used a slightly different technique.

 For flat and horizontal welding, a straight up drag technique with no manipulation worked just fine and produced a decent looking bead with almost no ripple pattern.

-I like to use a series of triangles because it basically just traces the puddle edges.
+I used a technique that makes a series of triangles because it basically just traces the puddle edges.

 Whether you go clockwise or counter clockwise does not seem to matter much.